 We recommend the Earth Pak Dry Bag as it comes in different sizes, from 10L to 40L.
 It’s equipped with a shoulder strap & D-Rings if you need to clip the bag in place to the side of a boat, backpack, etc.

-It’s one of the best gifts for snorkelers as things can be kept safe & dry in the bag on the boat while you’re in the water.
+It’s one of the best gifts for water lovers as things can be kept safe & dry in the bag on the boat while you’re in the water.

 If you don’t plan on needing a heavy duty dry bag like the Earth Pak Dry Bag, then consider the ultra lightweight Sea To Summit Ultra-Sil Nano Dry Sack.
 This version is perfect for daily use and keeping your items dry from rain or splashes.